President Lee Royce Addresses MC Founder’s Day

 It should be the final time that Dr. Royce addresses the university’s Founder’s Day program.
 The Vanderbilt University graduate is retiring in May after providing 16 years of splendid service to America’s second oldest Baptist college.
 Under his tenure, MC enrollment grew from 3,200 students to nearly 5,200 students today.
 The university’s budget has almost doubled to $75.5 million, and the campus has enjoyed a tremendous upgrade of its facilities in Clinton and at MC Law School in Jackson.

 MC officials are presently conducting a national search for a successor to Dr. Royce.
 Brookhaven banker Bill Sones is chairing the Board of Trustees’ search committee.
 He is working with officials of the Washington-based AGB Search firm and distinguished American higher education leader Paul Corts.
 He’s the former president of the Council for Christian Colleges and Universities.
-The Faculty Council president and chair of the university’s Foundation Board are also assisting.
+The Faculty Senate president and chair of the university’s Foundation Board are also assisting.

 The MC president and his wife, Rhoda, are part of Team Royce that’s provided awesome leadership to Mississippi College since 2002, said Vice President for Academic Affairs Ron Howard.